juanferrer/session-reports/campaigns/_torchbearers/sessions/session-4.md

 ![King Reseph](/session-reports/assets/images/art/mummy.jpg)

 Vrok immediately started swinging his axe.
 The mummy hit its target one more time, cracking open the head of the corpse, which fell inanimate to the ground.
 Pacts cast division on one of the skeletons causing it to explode into many pieces.
-Pacts became a large threat and was swarmed by two skeletons, who took him down.
+Pacts became a big threat and was swarmed by two skeletons, who took him down.
 Owl rushed up the stairs and so did Tobias.
 Vrok ran through the battlefield, grabbed the relic and climbed the wall to the stairs.
 Giving one last look at Pacts, they run all the way up and closed the door behind them.

 Licking their wounds, they went back to the soldiers.
-Seeing their state, they were not keen on going down there to retrieve Pacts, but agreed to help anyways.
+Seeing their state, the soldiers were not keen on going down there to retrieve Pacts, but agreed to help anyways.
 They gave a spare rifle to Tobias and showed him how to use it.

-Reinvigorised, they returned to the king's chamber.
+Reinvigorated, they returned to the king's chamber.
 They could hear Pacts still breathing, but didn't know how long he had left.
 As soon as the door was opened, Vrok rushed in and nearly killed one of the boneguards.
 Owl threw a torch to the mummy and instructed Marten to do the same.
 They both hit, but it wasn't enough to set it on fire.

 All the skeletons rushed up the stairs and Vrok began pushing them off.
 In the meantime, Owl, Marten and a soldier prepared a rope for Owl to jump down, tie it around Pacts and be pulled up.
 The first time they didn't manage to pull them all the way up.
 Just as the mummy reached Vrok, Owl and Pacts were safe on the platform.
 Everyone left the room hastily and closed the door, this time for good.